HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

     merge the PR.
 You are done unless any of the approvals are conditional.
 A conditional approval is one that's dependent on successful testing using one of the strategies mentioned in `Review process overview`_.
+The condition has to be specified in the summary comment on approval.
 If testing fails, a reviewer may request amendmends to your changes.
 These requests are made as comments to the original, now merged PR.
 Open another PR with the requested amendmends and start at step 1.

 6)  If a reviewer requests that you first update the DCP/2 system design specifcation or standard operating procedures first, suspend work on this